Dolby Surround 7.1

-Dolby Surround 7.1 (sometimes called Dolby 7.1 surround sound) is a sound system by Dolby Laboratories which delivers theatrical 7.1 surround sound to movie-goers.
+Dolby Surround 7.1 (sometimes called Dolby 7.1 surround sound) is a surround sound system by Dolby Laboratories which delivers theatrical 7.1 surround sound to movie-goers.
 It is the most recent addition to a family of audio compression technologies developed by Dolby known as Dolby Digital.

-It adds two new channels to current Dolby Digital 5.1.
+It adds two new rear surround channels to Dolby Digital 5.1.
 The first film to feature Dolby Surround 7.1 was 2010's Toy Story 3 by Walt Disney Pictures and Pixar.